Log in

 Best Areas for Durham University Accommodation

 The best areas for Durham University accommodation usually include Claypath, Church Street, The Viaduct, Durham City Centre, Gilesgate, and Nevilles Cross.
-Durham University’s unique collegiate system determines that where to live is tied with your college, typically The Bailey (city centre) or The Hill (near Science Site and main teaching buildings).
+Durham University’s unique collegiate system determines that where to live is tied with your college, typically The Bailey in the city centre or The Hill near the Science Site and main teaching buildings.
 Here is a detailed guide on the best areas for Durham University student apartments:

 Claypath

 Claypath is a top residential area for Durham University students with a near-central location between the City Centre and Elvet Hill.
 It is the road that runs from the centre of Durham, just next to The Market Tavern and till the College of St Hild and St Bede.
-Elvert Riverside and Durham Market Hall are steps away, and the area is also lined with cafes, bars (the Angel Inn, The Shakespeare Tavern, and Jimmy Allen’s), small shops, and supermarkets like Tesco Express.
+Elvert Riverside and Durham Market Hall are steps away, and the area is also lined with cafes, bars like the Angel Inn, The Shakespeare Tavern, and Jimmy Allen’s, small shops, and supermarkets like Tesco Express.

-• 5-10min walk to City Centre/Bailey Colleges (University College, St Mary’s, St Chad’s)
+• 5-10min walk to City Centre/Bailey Colleges like University College, St Mary’s, and St Chad’s

-• 10-15 min walk to the Science Site/Hill Colleges (Collingwood, Grey, Van Mildert, St Aidan’s)
+• 10-15 min walk to the Science Site/Hill Colleges like Collingwood, Grey, Van Mildert, St Aidan’s

 Church Street